cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Basic_IO/basic_IO_overview.md

-# Overview of I/O Streams
+# 1Overview of I/O Streams

 This chapter introduces fundamental I/O concepts and file operations.